Protocol and Informed Consent

 - The waiver or alteration will not adversely affect the rights and welfare of the participants.

-- Whenever appropriate, the participants will be provided with additional pertinent information after participation.
+- Whenever appropriate, the participants or legally authorized representatives will be provided with additional pertinent information after participation.

 In most cases, informed consent must be documented (obtain signature and date from participant).
 However, in some cases, waiver of documentation of consent (no signature) is appropriate and allowed.
 In order for the IRB to waive the requirement of a participant’s signature, one of the following conditions must be justified in the IRB protocol: